West Hollywood Tourist Attractions

 Pink's Hot Dogs - World-famous hot dog stand at the corner of La Brea and Melrose Avenues in Los Angeles (near West Hollywood), about a mile south of Hollywood Boulevard.
 Nearby attractions include shopping on Melrose Avenue, Nick Metrolpolis Furniture and the Formosa Cafe.

-Nick Metropolis Collectible Furniture - an eclectic collection of furniture, curios and other collectibles.
+Nick Metropolis Collectible Furniture (moved to downtown L.A.) - an eclectic collection of furniture, curios and other collectibles.
 The store has been seen on reality TV shows.
-It is located on La Brea Avenue in Los Angeles (not West Hollywood), less than a mile from Pink's Hot Dogs.
+NOTICE: This store is no longer located near Hollywood.

 West Hollywood Government - services for residents and visitors.
 Of particular interest to tourists, the City of West Hollywood provides certification of domestic partnerships, including for non-residents.